 More and more companies have started to use natural gas generators for power generation.
-Not only is it a cleaner burning fuel than diesel, with the lower exhaust emissions, natural gas is also cheaper.
-Aggreko uses “Lean Burn” technology to squeeze more power and efficiency from generators, which can provide up to 50% fuel savings (when compared to diesel).
+It is a cleaner-burning fuel than diesel, with lower exhaust emissions and cheaper.
+Aggreko uses “Lean Burn” technology to squeeze more power and efficiency from generators, providing up to 50% fuel savings (compared to diesel).

-In their push to optimize field operations, companies continually look for new ways to boost their long-term production, while keeping costs down and minimizing any impact to the environment.
+In their push to optimize field operations, companies continually look for new ways to boost their long-term production while keeping costs down and minimizing environmental impacts.
 In-field power generation is one area receiving particular attention in this regard.